 License information was derived automatically

-In England and Wales in 2024, there were 71,885 male police constables and 43,089 female police constables.
-Police constable is the starting rank for police officers in England and Wales, with the higher ranks having progressively fewer personnel.
+In England and Wales in 2025, there were ********police constables, the starting rank for police officers in England and Wales, with higher ranks having progressively fewer personnel.

 These statistics cover police officers, police staff, designated officers, police community support officers, special constables and police support volunteers in the 43 police forces in England and Wales and the British Transport Police.